hungmanhdo/skillforge/README.md

 ---

 I believe SkillForge addresses a critical need in the professional development space with a unique, AI-powered approach that respects the time constraints and practical needs of busy professionals.
-The initial focus on Drupal developers leverages your expertise while providing a clear path to broader market expansion.

 The key to success will be delivering on the core promise: learning that directly and immediately enhances work capabilities.
 By maintaining this focus on practical application and measurable impact, SkillForge can differentiate itself in an increasingly crowded learning platform market.